Szymon-Michalak/Helenite/_notes/Essensialism is like a wardrobe.md

 ---
-title: Essensialism is like a wardrobe
+title: Essentialism is like a wardrobe
 tags:
   - Productivity
-  - Essensialism
+  - Essentialism
 ---
 ![Image](IMGgfasfg.png)